Adams County, Mississippi: 2010 census

-In 2020, its racial makeup was 56.57% Black/African American, 36.99% non-Hispanic white, 0.19% Native American, 0.56% Asian, 0.02% Pacific Islander, 2.24% other or mixed, and 3.43% Hispanic or Latino of any race.
+As of the 2010 census, there were 32,297 people, 11,237 households, and 6,650 families residing in the county.
 In 2010, 53.5% were Black or African American, 42.7% White, 0.4% Asian, 0.3% Native American, 1.7% of some other race and 1.4% of two or more races.
 6.7% were Hispanic or Latino (of any race).

 Education

 All residents of the county are in the Natchez-Adams School District.

-Alcorn State University, a historically black college that was designated as a land-grant institution, has its School of Business and School of Nursing at Natchez.
-The School of Business offers Masters of Business Administration degree and some undergraduate classes at the School of Business, Natchez campus.
+Alcorn State University, a historically black college designated as a land-grant institution, has its School of Business and School of Nursing in Natchez.
+The School of Business offers a Master of Business Administration degree and some undergraduate classes at its Natchez campus.

 It is in the district of Copiah–Lincoln Community College, and has been since 1971.
 There is a campus in Natchez.
 This is adjacent to the Natchez campus of Alcorn State University.